Bombing of Pforzheim in World War II: Impact of the attack

 The German Army Report of February 24, 1945 devoted only two lines to reporting the bombardment: "In the early evening hours of February 23, a forceful British attack was directed at Pforzheim".
 The post-war British Bombing Survey Unit estimated that 83 per cent of the town's built-up area was destroyed, "probably the greatest proportion in one raid during the war".
-In the centre, almost 90% of the buildings were destroyed.
+In the center, almost 90% of the buildings were destroyed.

 In an area about 3 km long and 1.5 km wide, all buildings were reduced to rubble.
 17,600 citizens were officially counted as dead and thousands were injured.
 People died from the immediate impact of explosions, from burns due to burning incendiary materials that seeped through basement windows into the cellars of houses where they hid, from poisonous gases, lack of oxygen, and collapsing walls of houses.
 Some of them drowned in the Enz or Nagold rivers into which they had jumped while trying to escape from the burning incendiary materials in the streets, but even the rivers were burning as the phosphorus floated on the water.

 After the attack, about 30,000 people had to be fed by makeshift public kitchens because their housing had been destroyed.
 Many Pforzheim citizens were buried in common graves at Pforzheim's main cemetery because they could not be identified.
 There are many graves of complete families.
 The labour office of 1942 listed 2,980 foreigners in Pforzheim, and one source puts the number of foreign laborers who died in the bombings at 498 (among them 50 Italians).

 The inner city districts were almost totally depopulated.
 According to the State Statistics Bureau (Statistisches Landesamt), in the Market Square area (Marktplatzviertel) in 1939 there were 4,112 registered inhabitants, in 1945 none.
 In the Old Town area (Altstadtviertel) in 1939 there were 5,109 inhabitants, in 1945 only 2 persons were still living there.
 In the Leopold Square area, in 1939 there were 4,416 inhabitants, in 1945 only 13.

 Some surviving Allied aircrew were killed after they fell into the hands of German civilians.
 Four weeks after the Pforzheim main raid, the British crew of a Avro Lancaster bailed out near Pforzheim where they were captured, and six of them were shot at the nearby village of Huchenfeld.
 One member managed to escape but was later recaptured and taken to a POW camp.

 Post war

-Rather than rebuild the centre of Pforzheim on the old street plan, the main thoroughfares were widened after the war.
+Rather than rebuild the center of Pforzheim on the old street plan, the main thoroughfares were widened after the war.
 The rubble from the destruction was heaped into a large, high mound on the outskirts of the town and covered with soil and vegetation.
 It is officially named the "Wallberg".
 As with other German cities which have similar mounds, it remains a visible reminder of the destruction brought upon the city during World War II.